 Rhodes students have a great range of living options on campus, each unique in design and layout, from the Spann Place Townhouses to our West Village apartments.
 Most residences house fewer than 100 students, and each has its own special features.
-While we require on-campus housing for the first two years, a large majority of students remain for the convenience, security, and social advantages of community living.
+While we require on-campus housing for the first three years, a large majority of students remain for the convenience, security, and social advantages of community living.
 Those living on campus enjoy laundry, parking, cable TV, and Wi-Fi at no additional cost.
 And since students’ key fobs provide access to all residences, they are free to enjoy the common areas in any hall, including study rooms, kitchens, lounges, social rooms with pool tables, and TVs.

 Paul Barret, Jr. Library

 The Paul Barret Jr. Library is a state-of-the-art facility that opened in August of 2005.
-The facility features a 24-hour study space and group study rooms, along with facilities for study and library collections.
+The facility features a 24-hour study space and group study rooms, along with facilities for studying library collections.
 Also included in the Barret Library are areas for peer-tutoring and writing assistance, computer laboratories, a distraction-reduced testing room, and the Digital Media Lab.

 Burrow Hall houses many student services.
 Students can learn about study abroad in the International Studies Office and internship opportunities in the Career Services Office.
 At Rhodes Express, students can pay bills, have new keys made, and buy tickets to Memphis-area events at discounted prices.
 The Office of Admission is also located in Burrow Hall, as are many academic services.